Mathpix/spectra-review-paper-competition/submissions/GANs.md

 3. training a GAN corresponds to finding a **Nash Equilibrium** of a non-convex game with continuous high dimensional parameters.
 Gradient descent, as a way to find a minimum in a loss / cost function, is only a rough approximation to the Nash Equilibrium [18, 19]
 4. D is too strong compared to G. It becomes too trivial for G to distinguish real from fake.
 D's gradients are close to zero and G is not provided with any more training guidance.

 The last point is a lot less common [42] and is thus not a major concern in later GAN iterations.
+The following section summarizes the different GAN variants that either tackled these challenges or addressed new ones.

 Kullback Leibler, Jensen Shannon.
 (FILL)